Flip Saunders: Detroit Pistons (NBA)

 Saunders replaced Larry Brown as coach of the Detroit Pistons on July 21, 2005.
 In his first season in Detroit, Saunders coached the Eastern Conference All-Stars in the 2006 NBA All-Star Game in Houston, Texas, and the Pistons became just the fifth team in NBA history to have four All-Stars in the same season (Ben Wallace, Rasheed Wallace, Rip Hamilton and Chauncey Billups).
 After a 70-point first half performance from the Western Conference All-Stars, Saunders notably played all four Pistons for majority of the second half, to propel a defensive turnaround that allowed the East to overcome a 21-point deficit and win the game.
 The Pistons finished 64–18—their best record in franchise history—and the best record in the NBA that season.
 The Pistons defeated the Milwaukee Bucks in five games in the first round, and the Cleveland Cavaliers in seven games to reach the Eastern Conference finals before losing to the eventual NBA champions Miami Heat.

 The following season, despite losing four-time All-Star and four-time Defensive Player of the Year Ben Wallace to free agency, Saunders led Detroit to a 53–29 record, good for first in the East.
 Once again the Pistons were able to reach the Eastern Conference finals, but they were defeated by the Cleveland Cavaliers in six games.

 The 2007–08 season saw the Pistons finish with their third-best record in franchise history at 59–23.
 Detroit did not finish first in the Eastern Conference as they had the previous two seasons, instead finishing as the second seed for the playoffs.
 Saunders did still lead them to the Eastern Conference finals once again, but they lost to the Boston Celtics, who went on to win the NBA Finals that year.

 On June 3, 2008, just days after the loss to the Celtics, Saunders was fired as head coach.
 Pistons president of basketball operations Joe Dumars said the team needed a "new voice".
 According to a post-mortem by ESPN's Chris Sheridan, Saunders never really earned the respect of the Pistons locker room, and was unable to get them to raise their game at crucial moments.
 Chauncey Billups, who played for Saunders in Minnesota as well as Detroit, refuted Sheridan's report.

 In his three years in Detroit, Saunders led the Pistons to three consecutive Central Division titles and three consecutive appearances in the Eastern Conference finals (part of a run of six consecutive Conference finals appearances dating to 2002–03).
-As of 2025, the Pistons have not won a division title and have won two playoff games since his firing, with only two seasons above a .500 record.
+Until the 2025-26 season, the Pistons did not win another division title.